Fish Eggs to Fry

 Northwest Steelheaders owns more than 100 of the aquariums and chillers used by local classrooms in the Portland-Metro area, and support teachers further by providing curricular resources, classroom presentations, technical support, and assistance with fry release day events in partnership with the National Wildlife Federation through Eco-Schools USA.
 Watch the Rearing Salmon and Eco-School Stewards video below to learn more about Fish Eggs to Fry in Oregon.

-We have altered our program for the 2020-21 school year to reflect distance learning guidelines.
 Please see a list of educational resources at the bottom of this page.

 Interested in Bringing Fish Eggs to Fry to Your Classroom?